rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 ---

 Role Interfaces offer a different perspective on the Interface in OOP.
-Learn what benefits this type of Interface can bring your software design.
+Learn what benefits this type of interface can bring your software design.

 ## The purpose of the Interface 🧰

-The *Interface*, a very important tool in the toolbox of every Object Oriented Programmer.
+The *interface*, a very important tool in the toolbox of every Object Oriented Programmer.
 Most programmers will be familiar with it, but I recently learned to look at them in a whole new way...

 Let's first have a look at what I refer to as the "traditional way" of using interfaces.